gomlx

 • ML layers library with some of the most popular machine learning "layers": FFN layers,

-activation functions, layer and batch normalization, convolutions, pooling, dropout, Multi-Head-Attention (for transformer layers), KAN (with B-Splines), PiecewiseLinear (for calibration and normalization), regularizations, FFT (reverse/differentiable), etc.
+activation functions, layer and batch normalization, convolutions, pooling, dropout, Multi-Head-Attention (for transformer layers), LSTM, KAN (B-Splines, GR-KAN/KAT networks, Discrete-KAN, PiecewiseLinear KAN), PiecewiseLinear (for calibration and normalization), various regularizations, FFT (reverse/differentiable), learnable rational functions (both for activations and GR-KAN/KAT networks) etc.

 • Training library, with some pretty-printing.
 Including plots for Jupyter notebook, using GoNB, a Go Kernel.

-• Also, various debugging tools: collecting values for particular nodes for plotting, simply logging the value of nodes during training, stack-trace of the code where nodes are created (TODO: automatic printing stack-trace when a first NaN appears during training).
+• Also, various debugging tools: collecting values for particular nodes for plotting, simply logging the value of nodes during training, stack-trace of the code where nodes are created.

 • SGD and Adam (AdamW and Adamax) optimizers.